Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 [comment]: <> (Repeat here or leave it out?
 Add colour code?)

   - *Transition*
-  Transition executed in the course of the selected action.
+  Action key.

   - *Tries*
-  Number of times an action has been tried.
+  Number of times the action execution has been tried.

   - *Max retries after error*
-  Number of times an action must be retried after error.
+  Number of times the action execution must be retried after error.

   > [Info] This setting depends on the action and is usually preconfigured.